 Public Art As per our review below of Section 5.2.1, Section 37 of the Planning Act is not triggered and as such no community benefits are required in response the requested height and density increase.
-However, the inclusion of a public art piece is being looked at and may be incorporated.
+However, the inclusion of a public art piece is being developed.